Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Conclusion

-Finally, the results found in Section~\ref{convergence} provide compelling evidence that any convergent subsequent of iterates generated by our block coordinate descent approach must converge to a stationary point.
-However, it is still unclear what conditions ensure that the sequence of iterates is convergent, or at what rate these subsequences converge; further study is required to better understand the convergence properties of these algorithms.
-Similarly, despite the empirical evidence provided in Section~\ref{sims}, it is unknown what conditions ensure that data is classifiable or when data can have its dimension reduced using sparse optimal scoring and, more generally, linear discriminant analysis.
-Extensive consistency analysis is needed to determine theoretical classification error rates for distinguishing random variables drawn from distinct distributions.
+Finally, the results found in Section~\ref{convergence}, as well as Appendices~\ref{sec: convergence1} and~\ref{sec: convergence2} establish that any convergent subsequence of iterates generated by our block coordinate descent approach must converge to a stationary point.
+However, it is still unclear when this sequence of iterates is convergent, or at what rate these subsequences converge; further study is required to better understand the convergence properties of these algorithms.
+Similarly, despite the empirical evidence provided in Section~\ref{sims}, it is unknown what conditions ensure that data is classifiable using sparse optimal scoring and, more generally, linear discriminant analysis.
+Extensive consistency analysis is needed to determine theoretical error rates for distinguishing random variables drawn from distinct distributions.